 Practice Expedition - Saturday 2nd - Monday 4th April 2022

 Assessment Expedition - Saturday 22nd - Monday 24th October 2022

 Practice Expedition - Monday 4th - Friday 8th July 2022

 Assessment Expedition - Monday 18th - Friday 22nd July 2022

 Download the DofE app to start, manage and complete your programme.
 This is a convenient way to update eDofE as well as upload evidence and Assessors Reports!

 Upon completion of the Volunteering, Physical, Skills or Residential section an Assessors Report is required to be completed and uploaded onto eDofE.
-This is in order for the given section of your Award to be verified as completed.

 For guidance on how to complete an Assessors Report see the Assessors Report Guide.

 If completing an Assessors Report online please ensure your ID number is issued to your Assessor.
 Your ID number is located on the top left of your eDofE homepage once logged in.

 Download a summary of what to include in your report, and some example reports here.